c-fraser/graph-guard/README.md

 /** [Server.run] `this` [Server] in a [thread] then execute the [block]. */ fun Server.use(wait: Duration = 1.seconds, block: () -> Unit) {
-  val server = thread(block = ::run) // run the server until the thread is interrupted Thread.sleep(wait.inWholeMilliseconds) // wait for the server to start in separate thread try {
+  val server = thread(block = ::run) // run the server until the thread is interrupted Thread.sleep(wait.toLong(DurationUnit.MILLISECONDS)) // wait for the server to start in separate thread try {
     block() // execute a function interacting with the server } finally {